 Clients don’t buy from consultants that they don’t know, don’t like, or don’t trust.
 So how do you get your target audience to know you, then like you, then trust you?

-I hope I was able to demonstrate that investing in visibility and trust in a consistent and authentic (hard working) way can ultimately deliver incredible impact on the growth of your consulting business.
+I hope I was able to demonstrate that investing in visibility and trust in a consistent and authentic (hard-working) way can ultimately deliver an incredible impact on the growth of your consulting business.

 What are you waiting for?